Tamersfan/Tamers12345ify-Youtube/README.md

 # Youtube Tamers12345ify

 Enhance your browsing experience with Tamers12345ifier.
 Is your browser experience boring?
 Are you having trouble finding engaging click-baity videos?
 Fear no more.
-This extension adds famous youtuber MrBeast to every thumbnail.
+This extension adds famous youtuber Tamers12345 to every thumbnail.

 Instructions on how to port and modify the extension can be found [here](https://github.com/MagicJinn/MrBeastify-Youtube/issues/16).